-Privacy programs require special consideration and safeguards so they can adapt as regulations change.
+Privacy reports and programs require special consideration and safeguards so they can adapt as regulations change.
 Our privacy compliance checklist answers this need by providing nine steps we observe top companies following that deliver on their promise of privacy and cultivate trust with their customers.

 Why Is Data Privacy Important?

 But first, why is data privacy important?
 Data Privacy is a big deal for companies and customers alike.
 Research has shown that consumers, i.e., your potential data subjects, are considering privacy in their purchasing decisions.
 In a recent study by Pew Research, “About half (52%) of U.S. adults said they decided recently not to use a product or service because they were worried about how much personal information would be collected about them.”
 Additionally, in separate research conducted by IBM, 75% of IBM’s respondents said,

 “they will not buy a product—no matter how great the product is—from a company if they don’t trust that company to protect their data.